-- (a) To appoint a Chairman of the meeting at which the motion is moved; - (b) In relation to the accuracy of the minutes; - (c) To change the order of business in the agenda; - (d) To refer something to, or back to, Cabinet an appropriate body, individual or relevant Committee; - (e) To appoint a Committee or Member arising from an item on the summons for the meeting; - (f) To receive reports or adoption of recommendations of Committees or Officers and any resolutions following from them; - (g) To withdraw a motion;
+- (a) To appoint a Chairman of the meeting at which the motion is moved; - (b) In relation to the accuracy of the minutes; - (c) To change the order of business in the agenda;

-- (h) To amend a motion; - (i) To proceed to the next business; - (j) That the question be now put; - (k) To adjourn a debate; - (I) To adjourn a meeting; - (m) To exclude the public and press in accordance with the Access to Information Procedure Rules; - (n) That a Member named under Rule 23.3 Disorderly Conduct not to be heard further or to exclude them from the meeting under Rule 23.4; - (o) To give the consent of the Council where its consent is required by this Constitution; - (p) To extend the time limit for a speech; and - (q) In the case of urgency, notice of motion may be given, in writing, signed by the Member, or Members, giving the notice and the reason for its urgency and delivered by noon on the morning of the day of the meeting at the office of the Chief Executive who will immediately advise the Chairman of its receipt.
+- (d) To refer something to, or back to, Cabinet or relevant Committee; - (e) To receive reports or adoption of recommendations of Committees or Officers and any resolutions following from them; - (f) To withdraw a motion; - (g) To amend a motion; - (h) To proceed to the next business; - (i) That the question be now put; - (j) To adjourn a debate; - (k) To adjourn a meeting; - (I) To exclude the public and press in accordance with the Access to Information Procedure Rules; - (m) That a Member named under Rule 23.3 Disorderly Conduct not to be heard further or to exclude them from the meeting under Rule 23.4; - (n) To give the consent of the Council where its consent is required by this Constitution; - (o) To extend the time limit for a speech; and - (p) In the case of urgency, notice of motion may be given, in writing, signed by the Member, or Members, giving the notice and the reason for its urgency and delivered by noon on the morning of the day of the meeting at the office of the Chief Executive who will immediately advise the Chairman of its receipt.
 If in the opinion of the Chairman, the matter is not urgent, the Chairman may direct that it be disallowed.